-Students are assigned Chapters 1-3 of the IFSTA text to read prior to the first class session.
-In addition, the students complete a quiz provided for each of these chapters and submit the quiz to their instructor during the first class session.
+Students are assigned Chapters 4,9, and 10 of the IFSTA text to read prior to the first class session.
+In addition, the students will complete a quiz provided for each of these chapters in Resource One before the first class session.
+It is strongly encouraged to complete Chapters 1-3 as a review for this course.